The Dangers of Stagnant Water

 Clean sources include water supply lines and rainwater.
 Supply lines may leak or even burst.
 Rainwater may leak in through roofs, windows, or other damaged areas.
 While clean water does not bring in contaminants with it, it can become a breeding ground for bacteria if not cleaned up quickly.

 Contaminated sources of standing water include flooding and sewage backups.
 Water damage from flooding and sewage are likely to contain parasites, mold, bacteria, and even chemical pesticides from outdoors.
-The longer contaminated water sits untreated, the more likely it will make your family and pets sick.
+The longer the contaminated water sits untreated, the more likely it will make your family and pets sick.

 Stagnant Water Health Risks